‘Project Runway’ 2017 Recap: Episode 7 — The Ultimate Faceoff

-We had a team challenge on Project Runway 2017 tonight, as the twins found themselves working together on Project Runway Season 16.
+Project Runway 2017 tonight featured a team challenge as the twins found themselves working together on Project Runway Season 16.
 The designers used men’s fabrics as inspiration in creating their looks tonight, but who went home?
 Find out the details in our Project Runway 2017 recap below.

-Last week on Project Runway Season 16, the models were calling the shots, as they were not only modeling the clothes, but they were the client also.
-We had some designers struggling to meet the client’s needs, but we also saw the twins work on each other’s looks to tick the other designers off.
-In the end, it was Samantha and Margarita in the bottom two and Samantha was sent home, which some fans thought she was robbed.
+Last week on Project Runway Season 16, the models were calling the shots, as they were not only modeling the clothes, but they were the clients as well.
+Some designers struggled to meet the client’s needs, but viewers also saw the twins work on each other’s looks to tick the other designers off.
+In the end, it was Samantha and Margarita in the bottom two and Samantha was sent home, although some fans thought she was robbed.

 The Challenge

 The designers met Tim Gunn at JCPenney.
 For this challenge, they will create a fashionable fall look inspired by men’s clothing.
 Each designer was given fabrics that each of the male models were wearing.
 This was also a team challenge, as they worked in pairs and had to create two looks that were cohesive.
-The winning look will be sold on jcpenney.com after the show.
+The winning look will be sold on JC Penney’s website after the show.
 The teams were:

 - Brandon and Kentaro